 Naltrexone is a pharmaceutical drug that the FDA approved in the 1980s.
 It was originally used to treat opioid and heroin addiction.
 However, research conducted by Dr. Bernard Bihari, M.D. in the 1980s and 1990s reveals that its use created improved immune response in his HIV patients and led to improved outcomes for those diagnosed with pancreatic cancer, lymphoma, and also lupus patients.

-He also found that in many who received conventional cancer treatments and failed to respond could benefit from administration of naltrexone or LDN.
+He also found that in many who received conventional cancer therapies and failed to respond could benefit from administration of naltrexone or LDN.
 Generally speaking, over 60% of those who have been diagnosed with cancer may experience marked benefits from administration of LDN for their disease.

 Since 1985 when the first immunotherapy findings were produced, Dr. Ian Zagon and his associates at Pennsylvania State Medical School have 300 published papers showing that LDN use causes an increase in endorphin production and stimulates immune response, and in particular, in the creation of Natural Killer Cells (NK).